 Members of the University of Maryland’s chapter of the AAUP voted overwhelmingly to pursue collective bargaining legislation for all faculty in the the University System of Maryland.

-In December 2021, the Maryland General Assembly voted to give union employees at USM institutions collective bargaining rights, overriding a veto on this bill from outgoing Gov. Larry Hogan.
+In December 2021, the Maryland General Assembly voted to allow for a consolidated agreement for those who already had collective bargaining rights, overriding a veto on this bill from outgoing Gov. Larry Hogan.
 Not all faculty members were included in this legislation.

 Over 96 percent of members of the Association of American University Professors chapter voted in favor of a campaign for collective bargaining rights for faculty members in the system, according to the chapter’s Twitter on Friday.
 The campaign will target the Maryland General Assembly during its spring legislative session.